slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"The problem with the world is that the intelligent people are full of doubts while the stupid ones are full of confidence."
 -- Charles Bukowski*

+> *"Self-confidence is the memory of success."
+-- David Storey*

+> *"Those whose approval you seek the most give you the least."
+-- Rozanne Weissman*

+> *"Self-esteem is just the reputation you have with yourself.
+You’ll always know." (...)
+*"Guilt is society’s voice speaking in your head."
+-- Naval Ravikant*

 ### How to overcome shame and grow confidence?

 > *"Once you’ve accepted your flaws, no one can use them against you."